gadventures/gapi-redux/README.md

    1. Make a request for the list endpoint of a resource.
 The returned result will hold pagination information along with a list of stubs.
    2. Write the pagination information
    3. Write the list of stubs to the store in one go.
    4. Dispatch `getResource()` for each stub in the list.
-Repeat all steps of `getRealted` for each resource.
+Repeat all steps of `getRelated` for each resource.

 ##### `allResource()`
    1. Make a request for the first page of a resource.
 The page size is set to 50.
    2. Write stubs to the store in one go.
    3. Dispatch `getRelated()` for each stub in the list.
-Repeat all steps of `getRealted` for each resource.
+Repeat all steps of `getRelated` for each resource.
    5. Make a request for the next page if available.